Geographical indication: History

 Governments have protected trade names and trademarks of food products identified with a particular region since at least the end of the 19th century, using laws against false trade descriptions or passing off, which generally protects against suggestions that a product has a certain protection benefits.

 One of the first GI systems is the one used in France from the early part of the 20th century known as appellation d'origine contrôlée (AOC).
+The first law in France explicitly dedicated to the protection of appellations of origin was the Law of 6 May 1919 (Loi du 6 mai 1919 relative à la protection des Appellations d’Origin) which left to the courts the determination of the areas of production of an AO, but without defining the term.
+The decret-law of 30 July 1935 (Decret-Loi 30 Juillet 1935, Défense du marché des vins et régime économique de l’alcool) introduced the concept of Appellations d’Origine Contrôllées as a kind of AO; it also stablished the Comité National des Appellations d’Origine (CNAO) the administrative precedent of the Institut National des Appellations d’Origine (INAO).

-Items that meet geographical origin and quality standards may be endorsed with a government-issued stamp which acts as official certification of the origins and standards of the product.
+In French system, Items that meet geographical origin and quality standards may be endorsed with a government-issued stamp which acts as official certification of the origins and standards of the product.
 Examples of products that have such "appellations of origin" include Gruyère cheese (from Switzerland) and many French wines.